-If you’re trying to secure a mortgage or other form of credit, it is wise to figure out your debt-to-income ratio before you start shopping, as different loan types have different requirements.
+If you’re trying to qualify for student loan refinancing, secure a mortgage or obtain another form of credit, it’s wise to figure out your debt-to-income ratio before you start shopping, as different loan types have different requirements.
 To secure a qualified mortgage, for example, you’ll need a DTI of 43% or lower, according to the CFPB.

 But, depending on the type of loan and your credit profile, the DTI requirement for mortgages can range from 31% to 50%, according to Experian.

 Generally speaking, a DTI of less than 36% is what you should strive for.
 A DTI between 36% and 43% is OK, but it’s something you should try to lower before shopping for a mortgage.
 If your DTI is above 43%, you’ll likely struggle to secure significant funding, like a mortgage.